buymeasoda/soda-theme/README.md

 To configure Sublime Text 2 to use the theme:

 * Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`
-* Add (or update) your theme entry to be `"theme": "Soda Dark Lemon.sublime-theme"` or `"theme": "Soda Dark.sublime-theme"`
+* Add (or update) your theme entry to be `"theme": "Phoenix Dark Kiwi.sublime-theme"` or `"theme": "Phoenix Dark.sublime-theme"`

 ### Example User Settings

     {
-        "theme": "Soda Dark Lemon.sublime-theme"
+        "theme": "Phoenix Dark Kiwi.sublime-theme"
     }

 ## Additional Features